Altinity/clickhouse-backup/Examples.md

             - name: clickhouse-backup
 ```

-### How to use clickhouse-backup + clickhouse-operator in FIPS compatible mode in Kubernetes
+### How to use clickhouse-backup + clickhouse-operator in FIPS compatible mode in Kubernetes for S3

-use `altinity/clickhouse-backup:X.X.X-fips` as image
+use `altinity/clickhouse-backup:X.X.X-fips` as image (where X.X.X version number)
-use `AWS_USE_FIPS_ENDPOINT: true` environment variable in `clickhouse-backup` container
+run following commands to generate self-signed TLS keys for secure clickhouse-backup API endpoint,
-run following commands to generate self-signed TLS keys for secure clickhouse-backup API endpoint
+you need periodically renew this certs, use https://github.com/cert-manager/cert-manager for it in kubernetes
 ```bash
    openssl genrsa -out ca-key.pem 4096
    openssl req -subj "/O=altinity" -x509 -new -nodes -key ca-key.pem -sha256 -days 365000 -out ca-cert.pem